Dr. Randall C. Thomas Jr. DPM FACFAS Foot & Ankle Surgeon Professionalism Integrity Compassion Outcomes Accessibility

 Dr. Thomas is Accessible

-2016 Copyright www.ohiofootandanklesurgeon.com, Dr. Randall C. Thomas Jr. DPM an Associate at the Clintonville & Dublin Foot and Ankle Group Columbus Ohio.
+2024 Copyright www.ohiofootandanklesurgeon.com, Dr. Randall C. Thomas Jr. DPM an Associate at the Clintonville & Dublin Foot and Ankle Group Columbus Ohio.

 Viewer discretion advised with patient cases

 The information shared on this website should not be considered personal treatment recommendations.
 This site is intended to be an interactive resume of Dr. Thomas and should be used for information purposes only.
 This site cannot replace the individual doctor-patient relationship you have with your physician.
 Some of the content on this website may be provided by a third party and is posted here as a reference not necessarily reflecting the opinion of Dr. Thomas.
 The purpose of this website is educational and informative regarding Podiatric Medicine and Surgery.
 The information is the opinion of Dr. Thomas and not the group practice.
 Medical information may be out of date and contain omissions.
 Any patient information will be protected and confidential in compliance with HIPPA.
 Outcomes presented here are not guaranteed.
 Dr. Thomas reserves the right to disregard any direct contact or requests.
 If you need personal or immediate assistance contact your primary care physician or 911.
-Under no circumstances will the website author, Dr. Thomas, or Clintonville & Dublin Foot and Ankle Group be liable for any direct or indirect damages arising in connection to the use of this site.
+Under no circumstances will the website author, Dr. Thomas, or Orthopedic Foot and Ankle Center be liable for any direct or indirect damages arising in connection to the use of this site.
 Patient education and Blogs are not a substitute for personalized medical advice in person with a physician.
 Remember according to Dr. Thomas "an educated patient is a great patient."